Flexible Reimbursement Accounts

 Some expenses may require substantiation, so it is important that participants save all receipts.
 Paper claims may also be filed for reimbursement of eligible expenses.
 Reimbursement is made by check or by direct deposit.

 Eligible employees may set aside up to $5,000 per year in a Dependent Care Reimbursement Account to pay for eligible dependent care expenses.
 To be reimbursable, you must incur eligible expenses between January 1 and December 31 of each year (no grace period).
 As with the Medical Reimbursement Accounts, you will forfeit any unspent funds at the end of each year.

-If an employee terminates his/her employment with the College, only services rendered prior to the employee's last day may be eligible for reimbursement.
+If an employee terminates his/her employment with the College, only services rendered prior to the employee's last day may be eligible for reimbursement under the reimbursement plans.
 Any unused money will be forfeited.